CI Pigment White 6

 EINECS No. 236-675-5

 Titanium Dioxide (TiO2) is a bright white pigment that has a melting point ranging from 1830-1850°C. It is soluble in alkali solutions and sulfuric acid, but insoluble in nitric acid and water.
 The three crystalline forms of titanium dioxide that exist in nature are anastase, brookite, and rutile, with anastase being the most commonly available.
-Only synthetically produced TiO2 is used as a color additive, and it is the white colorant of choice in most food, drug and cosmetic applications.
-It has excellent light, heat and pH stability.
+Only synthetically produced TiO2 is used as a color additive and has excellent light, heat and pH stability.
 Industrial TiO2 is primarily the product of chemical synthesis using ilmenite (FeTiO3) as the source of titanium.

 Titanium dioxide is used to color confectionery goods, bakery products, dairy products, cheeses, icings and decorations, frozen desserts, non-dairy creamers, dried soup, pet foods, pharmaceutical products and cosmetics.

-Titanium dioxide is a food additive that is included in Table 3 of the General Standard of Food Additives (GSFA), and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA.
-Titanium dioxide could also be used in heat-treated butter milk of food category 01.1.1 and spices of food category 12.2.1.
-Titanium dioxide is acceptable in foods conforming to Commodity Standard for Bouillons and Consommés (CS 117-1981).
+Titanium dioxide (INS No 171) is a food additive that is included in Table 3 of the General Standard of Food Additives (GSFA), and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the Codex GSFA.
+Titanium dioxide is acceptable in foods conforming to Commodity Standards for Bouillons and Consommés (CS 117-1981), Certain Canned Fruits (CS 319-2015), and Provolone (CS 272-1968).

 JECFA (1970) Toxicological evaluation of some food colors, emulsifiers, stabilizers, anti-caking agents and certain other substances.
 FAO Nutr.
 Mtgs.
 Rept.
 Ser.
 No. 46A; WHO Food Add.
 70.36.
 Available online